JCPedroza/algorithms-and-data-structures-ml/README.md

-# OCaml Algorithms and Data Structures
+# OCaml Algorithms & Data Structures

 This repository is dedicated to the study of algorithms, data structures, OCaml, and to our love of programming and software engineering!